If you would like to know what was trending in 2018, keep reading!

 Photography evolves along with people.
 If we believe sociology experts, there is no going back in terms of stereotypes and groundbreaking identities in our society.
 So this is a photo trend that will not fade away anytime soon.
 If you're smart, you're already exploiting it!back to menu ↑

 In 2018, Depositphotos says it's all about authentic looks.
 From street photography to commercial shots, all we want to see is real people.
 Perfect models will be girls and guys next door.

 Photos of people are EVERYTHING in graphic design.
-Authenticity has been escalating in the top trends list for years and there's no signs of it coming down.
+Authenticity has been escalating in the list of the top trends for years and there are no signs of it coming down.
 So should you embark the real people images boat?
 Absolutely!back to menu ↑